 These loads might be resulted from beam reactions, bridge, or lodger and applied to the stem directly.

-For most critical conditions, it is not necessary to consider live load from dead load separately because axial live load on the stem increases resisting moments and soil bearing pressure.
+For most critical conditions, it is not necessary to consider live load from dead load separately because the axial live load on the stem increases is resisting moments and soil bearing pressure.

 b) Soil weight

 It is the weight of the soil above toe and heel of the retaining wall.